 The specific qualifications required for finance jobs in UAE companies may vary depending on the job position and the company’s industry.

-However, some common qualifications and skills that are often required for finance jobs in the UAE include:
+Some common qualifications and skills that are often required for finance jobs in the UAE are:

 - Strong analytical and problem-solving skills